Iona, Mull & Skye + Orkney

 Ullapool

-Today is a relaxed start to the day, as you leave Orkney and sail the Viking waters back to the mainland.
-From here you travel the old road right across the very top of Scotland, driving past the stunning Ben Loyal and Ben Hope mountains following the rocky cliffs and stunning golden sand beaches of our northern coastline.
-We then visit the far northwest highlands and the grandeur, expanse and wilderness of the mountains of Assynt before stopping to view the 15th century ruins of Ardvreck Castle.
-From here we travel to Ullapool, situated at the mouth of Loch Broom, a beautiful whitewashed fishing village where we spent our last night’s stay on tour.
+After a relaxed start, you leave Orkney and sail the Viking waters back to the mainland.
+From here, you travel the old road right across the very top of Scotland, driving past the stunning Ben Loyal and Ben Hope mountains, following the rocky cliffs and stunning golden sand beaches.

 Overnight - Ullapool